Feeding a lot of people always costs money, and making sure you're stocked on the basic condiments and drinks really

 4. Ask guests to contribute

 Put your guests in charge of some of the food and drinks, and you'll only need to focus on the basics.
 If you end up with more food than you need, you at least have leftovers so you can save money on meals through the next week.

 5. Turn off the grill as soon as the food's done

 6. Do your shopping at bulk stores, if you have a membership

 When you're feeding a group, those bulk savings can really make a difference.
 Also, if you are frequent grillers, but enough for several barbecues at once and freeze what you'll need for next time.

 7. Don't bother with the paper plates and plastic utensils.

 Yes, they're a bit easier, but they're also an unnecessary cost when you are trying to keep your budget under control.
-Those plates and cups in your pantry are already paid for and can be used all summer.
+Those plates and cups in your cupboards are already paid for and can be used all summer.